 Hulu With Live TV lost subscribers in its first quarter since parent company The Walt Disney Co. began announcing totals, losing around 100,000 subs in the first quarter of its fiscal year 2021.
 That gives Hulu With Live TV 4 million subscribers and keeps it at the top of the list of the biggest live TV streaming services in the United States.
 (Its next-closest competitor, YouTube TV, last announced it had more than 3 million subscribers as of September 2020.)

-That's in addition to the overall Hulu service, which sports a total 39.4 million subscribers, up about 2.9 million from three months prior.
+That's in addition to the overall Hulu service, which sports a total of 39.4 million subscribers, up about 2.9 million from three months prior.
 That means that about 10 percent of the subscription base also has the live TV option.

 Hulu With Live TV has grown slowly but surely over the past year, reporting 3.2 million subscribers at this point in 2020.
 It added about 100,000 subs a quarter until 2020 — when the pandemic hit — as it added about 700,000 subscribers from Q3 to Q4.
-Also certainly helping boost Hulu's numbers is that it's under the Disney umbrella and gets included in the Disney+ marketing wave.
+Also certainly helping boost Hulu's numbers is that it's under the Disney umbrella and gets included in the Disney Plus marketing wave.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!

 Phil spent his 20s in the newsroom of the Pensacola (Fla.)
 News Journal, his 30s on the road for AndroidCentral.com and Mobile Nations and is the Dad part of Modern Dad.